SHI-Labs/Neighborhood-Attention-Transformer/README.md

 ### November 11, 2022
 * New preprint: [StyleNAT: Giving Each Head a New Perspective](https://github.com/SHI-Labs/StyleNAT).
-  * Style-based GAN powered with Neighborhood Attention!
+  * Style-based GAN powered with Neighborhood Attention sets new SOTA on FFHQ-256 with a 2.05 FID.

 ### October 8, 2022
 * [NATTEN](https://github.com/SHI-Labs/NATTEN) is now [available as a pip package](https://www.shi-labs.com/natten/)!